What will becoming a regional port district mean for Rock Island?

 A recent bill passed will create a regional port district in Rock Island.
-Mayor Mike Thoms visited with Local 4 to talk more about the newly created port district and what that means for the city.
+Mayor Mike Thoms visited with Local 4 News at 4 to talk more about the newly created port district and what that means for the city.

 For more information, click here.